Racing TV: History

 Known as The Horse Racing Channel before launch, Racing UK soft-launched on 29 May 2004 on the Sky Digital channel iSports TV.
 Two months later on 16 July, the network entered into a partnership with Irish sports broadcaster Setanta Sports to officially launch the network in September, where Setanta would be the channel's broadcast partner and distributor.
 The channel officially launched on Sky Channel 432 on 1 September and remained on Channel 425 until the end of the month when the channel would become encrypted.

 Racing UK was added to Telewest's Active Digital service on 15 September and later launched an online service.
 The channel launched on the NTL: Home digital cable platform in February 2005.

-As Racing UK grew several other business units and joint ventures were developed under the ownership of the parent company Racecourse Media Group Ltd.
+As Racing UK grew, several other business units and joint ventures were developed under the ownership of the parent company Racecourse Media Group Ltd.

-On 3 March 2006, the channel announced the launch of Racing World, a sister network formed as a joint-venture with the American-based Magna Entertainment Corp. and Churchill Downs Incorporated and would broadcast Horse Races from both companies.
-The channel launched on Sky Digital on 8 March 2006.
-On August 17, the broadcaster entered into an expanded partnership with Setanta by merging it's standalone subscription package of Racing UK and Racing World with Setanta's, allowing Setanta customers access to the channel and Racing World and Racing UK/Racing World subscribers access to Setanta's networks on all platforms.
+On 17 August 2006, Racing UK entered into an expanded partnership with Setanta by merging its standalone subscription package of Racing UK and Racing World with Setanta's, allowing Setanta customers access to the channel and Racing World, and Racing UK/Racing World subscribers access to Setanta's networks on all platforms.

-In May 2008, Racing UK announced the axing of Racing World due to poor viewing figures.
-It's EPG slot on Sky was given to Setanta Sports, still under the Racing World name.

 On 23 June 2009, following financial difficulties and collapse into administration in the United Kingdom, Setanta Sports shuttered all their television networks.
 Racing UK announced the following day that they would take over operations of the network on their own and would broadcast free-to-air for the summer.
-The network resumed it's subscription package on August 16, and soon became encrypted on Virgin Media as well.
+The network resumed its subscription package on August 16, and soon became encrypted on Virgin Media as well.

 On 17 December 2018, Racing UK was rebranded as Racing TV on air in anticipation of the first live broadcast of racing from Ireland on 1 January 2019.
 At the same time, Racing TV began promoting its new Racing TV Extra service which provides viewers with dedicated feeds from each racecourse fixture via Streaming and OTT TV platforms(SD only for Virgin Media Ireland customers).